theelderemo/cortexai/README.md

 CortexAI is an interactive, terminal-first AI agent designed to assist penetration testers, security engineers, and auditors with reconnaissance, analysis, and reporting workflows.
 It integrates terminal command execution, file operations, structured AI guidance, and comprehensive project management into a single platform that runs locally.

-This agent is explicitly built for ethical, white-hat security engagements—with features and guardrails to encourage safe, permissioned testing.
+This agent is explicitly built for ethical, white-hat security engagements.

 # Key Features